morea-framework/morea-framework.github.io/src/userguide.md

 ## Edit phase

-Just edit the files using any programming text editor (vi, emacs, sublime, etc.) Don't use Word.
+Just edit the files using any programming text editor (vi, emacs, sublime, etc.) Don't use a word processor such as Word.

 ## Compile phase